jinx770/nz-tourism/README.md

 Moment JS is a small js library used for collected time, I used it to collect the date for form validatdion.

 ## Validation
 Validation for the code has been completed, there are no problems within the JavaScript code, as for html and css both have been validated and are correct.
-Although the JS may not error, after running a JS Lint there were a few errors I was unable to resolve, such as 80 character errors when I'm unable to shorten it.
+Although the JS may not error, after running my code through a JS Linter there were a few errors I was unable to resolve, such as 80 character errors when I'm unable to shorten it.
+Used https://jshint.com/ as a reference.

 ## Style Guide
 I used and referenced airbnb styles guide (https://github.com/airbnb/javascript) throughout my coding.
 Airbnb revolves around efficient programming, knowing how to optimise code while keeping functionality.